SridharCR/Diabetes_Prediction/README.md

 **Results**

 This directory has the codes and the outputs, presented in a neat format.
-- Prediction.html : Presents the project as html file, with wonderful designs (Download and see for catchy appearance)
+- Prediction.html : Presents the project as html file, with wonderful designs (Download is recommended)
 - Prediction.pdf : Presents the project as simple document.

 ## Table of contents